deepchecks/deepchecks/docs/source/user-guide/vision/detection_tutorial.rst

                     label.append(
                         torch.concat([torch.stack(annotation["labels"]).reshape((-1, 1)), bbox], dim=1)
                     )
+                else:
+                    label.append(torch.tensor([]))
             return label

         def infer_on_batch(self, batch, model, device):
+        """
+        Returns the predictions for a batch of data.
+The expected format is a list of tensors of shape length N, where N is the number of samples.
+Each tensor element is in a shape of [B, 6], where B is the number of bboxes in the predictions, and each bounding box is in the structure of [x, y, w, h, score, class_id].
+        """
             nm_thrs = 0.2
             score_thrs = 0.7
             imgs = list(img.to(device) for img in batch[0])